Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 Now, if we allocate two chunks again of the same size, the chunk `A` and `SECRET` would be allocated because to `TCACHE_perthread_struct`, those are the two free chunks.
 The first 8 bytes of the `SECRET` chunk would hold the first 8 bytes of secret value, and the next 8 bytes would be right after that.

-However, due to Tcache's behaviour of setting the `key` pointer to `NULL` after allocating a chunk, the trailing 8 bytes of the secret value are clobbered.
+However, due to TCACHE's behaviour of setting the `key` pointer to `NULL` after allocating a chunk, the trailing 8 bytes of the secret value are clobbered.
 So, by polluting `TCACHE_perthread_struct` once, we are able to get only the first 8 bytes.

 ```